Why Choose Our ICU APP Fellowship?

 Upon successful completion of the Pulmonary and Critical Care APP Fellowship at Piedmont, fellows are offered a permanent APP position at one of our Georgia hospitals.
 We have rolling admissions to accommodate motivated applicants year-round.
 Fellows are expected to commit to living in Georgia long-term and become vital members of our dedicated critical care team.

-Our Pulmonary and Critical Care APP Fellowship Program offers rolling admissions throughout the year to provide flexibility for applicants.
+Our Pulmonary and Critical Care APP Fellowship Program offers rolling admissions throughout the year to provide flexibility and timely entry for motivated applicants.
 To express your interest, please fill out the form at the bottom of this page.

 IMG_0278EBB59CD2-3.jpeg